singlestore-labs/demo-realtime-digital-marketing/README.md

 1. [Sign up][try-free] for $500 in free managed service credits.
 2. Create a S-00 sized cluster in [the portal][portal]
-3. Contact support (see contact-us button in top right) to ask for the HTTP API to be enabled on your cluster
-4. Open the [Digital Marketing demo][demo] in Chrome or Firefox
+3. Open the [Digital Marketing demo][demo] in Chrome or Firefox
-5. Plug in the connection details (replacing placeholders as needed):
+4. Plug in the connection details (replacing placeholders as needed):

 | Key         | Value                          |
 | ----------- | ------------------------------ |